vkhitrin/jiav/docs/source/developing_backends.rst

 That entry point should reference a subclass of the ``jiav.backend.BaseBackend`` abstract base class.
-This allows jiav to discover installed adapters and instantiate a selected backend at run-time.
+This allows jiav to discover installed backends and instantiate a selected backend at run-time.

 ****************